 Break down complex tasks into simple steps that form a path for student mastery.

-Open & Closed Questions
+Open and Closed Questions

+Know when to use open and closed questions and how to differentiate these for different levels.
 Closed questions can be answered with a simple ‘yes’ or ‘no’, while open questions are those which require more thought than a simple one word answer.

-The use of outdoor areas and surrounding areas as alternative lesson resources to increase the potential activities possible and make learning memorable.
+Utilise outdoor areas and surrounding areas as alternative lesson resources to increase the potential activities possible and make learning memorable.